TJM-TGC/plotly-challenge/README.md

 # plotly-challenge
-- To Do: Load Data
+- To Do: Load Data -- Completed!
+    - Where is the Gauge?